sidjohn1/smartthings/README.md

 If you find this code usefull, please support the developer via PayPal:<br/> [![PayPal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_SM.gif) sidjohn1@gmail.com](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XKDRYZ3RUNR9Y)

 <h2>Details:</h2>
 <b>WeatherPanel:</b> Smartthings smartapp that displays inside and outside temp and weather infomation as a web page.
-Also has a random customizable background serviced by Dropbox public folders. <br>
+Also has a random customizable background serviced by Dropbox public folders.<br>
+<b>PlantLink-DirectMonitor.groovy</b> Monitors your Plantlinks via Kristopher Kubicki's plantlink-direct devicetype, and sends notifacations when your plants need water.<br>
 <b>SmartTurnItOn.groovy:</b> Turns on a device at a set time on set day(s) of the week on if a persons presense is detected.
 Also turns the device off after a set time<br>
 <b>ThermostatAutoAway.groovy:</b> Smartthings smartapp that sets a thermostat to "Away" when presence(s) are no longer detected<br>
 <b>ThermostatAutoHome.groovy:</b> Smartthings smartapp that sets a thermostat to "Home" when presence(s) are detected<br>